Accommodation in Qatar

-One year’s rent is expected up front, although payment can be made in the form of post-dated cheques.
+One year’s rent is usually expected up front, although payment can be made in the form of post-dated cheques.
 As with compound housing, if costs can be covered with one cheque, a lower rental price can likely be negotiated.

 Expats must make sure that their housing in Qatar is equipped with an air conditioning unit.
 Temperatures soar in summer, and installing this facility can be expensive.
 Utilities are normally paid by the tenant.